-dbForge Studio for SQL Server provides smart prompts for database objects and SQL statements.
+dbForge Studio for SQL Server provides smart prompts for database objects and SQL statements and auto-completes the current code.

 When you type a query, dbForge Studio for SQL Server displays names of all valid databases.
 It also displays objects from the specified database or schema, or column names from the specified table.
 Object types have different icons, so you can easily recognize them.
 The complete list of the supported types is available in the Prompt List Supported Types topic.